rendall/quest-driven-development/README.md

 ### Instructions

-Visit the [builder](https://rendall.github.io/quest-driven-development/tools/index.html) with a browser.

-The builder is on the left, and the visualizer is on the right.
+The narrative builder is on the left, and the visualizer is on the right.
+Build a narrative by inputting information about it into the builder.

-The builder has an "Import:" _Choose File_ button at the top, a _Title_ field, a _Description_ field, a _State_ card, an _Add State_ button and finally a "Export:" _Choose download location_ button at the bottom.
+The builder has an "Import:" _Choose File_ button at the top, and an "Export:" _Choose download location_ button at the bottom.
+Use these buttons to save and load previous narratives.

 The visualizer shows a directed graph, visualizing the contents of the builder.
 Because the builder is empty except for a single 'started' state, the visualizer shows one node labeled 'started'

+#### Caveats and TODOs

+- The layout of the visualizer is reset with every change to the builder.
+  - The automatic layout should be better
+  - User layouts should be retained
+- The state names must be typed in completely.
+  - The Action target fields should be drop-downs or auto-complete
+- Refreshing the browser resets the narrative
+  - Save the narrative in a cookie

+#### New Narrative

 Fill in the empty _Title_ field with a catchy name for your narrative.